underground-software/kdlp.underground.software/course/spring2023/index.md

 Students will:

-* Stretch their C programing skills to the limit
+* Stretch their C programming skills to the limit

 * Create, develop, and test interesting and creative Linux kernel modules

 * Develop the ability to autonomously participate in the open source software community

-* Learn how to give and recieve feedback on code patches
+* Learn how to give and receive feedback on code patches

 * Demonstrate the ability to explain your code and your knowledge of Linux in your own words